Euphorbia neriifolia L.

 Elaeophorbia neriifolia, Euphorbia edulis, Euphorbia ligularia, Euphorbia pentagona, Tithymalus edulis

-Euphorbia neriifolia is an erect, prickly, succulent shrub or small tree, up to 20 feet (6 m) tall, with thick stems and large persistent leaves on younger parts of the plant.
+Euphorbia neriifolia is a prickly succulent shrub or small tree with thick stems and large persistent leaves on the younger parts of the plant.
+It grows up to 20 feet (6 m) tall.
 Spines are greyish-brown to black and arranged such that they spiral around the stem in 5 ranks.
-Leaves are green, up to 12 inches (30 cm) long and up to 3 inches (7.5 cm) wide.
-It is one of the monoecious species, bearing male and female flowers on the same plant.
-Flowers are bell-shaped, yellow-green and reddish appear in groups of three, with the central one without stalk and growing directly from the stem.
+Leaves are green, up to 12 inches (30 cm) long, and up to 3 inches (7.5 cm) wide.
+Flowers are bell-shaped, yellow-green, and reddish appear in groups of three, with the central one without a stalk and growing directly from the stem.
+E. neriifolia is one of the monoecious species, bearing male and female flowers on the same plant.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care